terryluan12/Inventro/README.md

 ## User Guide

-This section explains how an end user (admin, manager, or staff) interacts with Inventro.
+This section explains how an end user interacts with Inventro.
-All screenshots are taken from the deployed application.

 ### 1. Signing In

 1. Open the application in your browser (local or production URL).
 2. On the **login page**, enter your email and password.
 3. Click **Log in** to access the system.
-   - The demo deployment ships with seeded accounts such as:
+   - The demo deployment ships with the following admin credentials:
-     - `admin@inventro.com / admin123`
-     - `manager@inventro.com / manager123`
+     - username: `admin@inventro.com`
+     - password: `admin123`

 After a successful login, you are redirected to the main dashboard.